ardaergin/VBL/markdown_files/overview-on-conducting-a-study.md

-# Overview on Requesting a Study
+# Overview on Conducting a Study through VBL

 Setting up your study in the SONA Pool is easier than you think!
 Just follow the steps below, and in case your study has special requirements, contact [vbl@vu.nl](mailto:vbl@vu.nl).